-Scho ool: Batch: 2020-22
+School: Batch: 2021-23

-Prog gram: BED Current Academic Year: 2021-22
+Program: BED Current Academic Year: 2022-23

 Branch: Semester: IV

-1 Course Code SEB 202
+Course Code SEB 202

-2 Course Title Creating an Inclusive School
+Course Title Creating an Inclusive School

-3 Credits 3
+Credits 3

-4 Contact Hours (L-T-P) 3-0-0
+Contact Hours 3-0-0

+(L-T-P)

 Course Type Compulsory

-Course Objective The course will enable the student-teachers to - 1.
-Promote reflective thinking about the concept of Inclusive
+Course Objective The course will enable the student-teachers to -

-5 Education.
+Promote reflective thinking about the concept of Inclusive Education.
 Develop Understanding of the nature, needs and functional assessment of learners with reference to diverse needs.
 Sharpen their perception of the various Policies and legislative frameworks for promotion of the inclusive education.
 Enhance their capacity to critically reflect over various practices of the Schools Preparedness for Inclusion Critically evaluate and systematically reflect upon various inclusive practices to promote Inclusion in the classroom.

-6 Course Outcomes On the completion of this course, the pupil-teachers will be able to: CO1- Explain the critical thinking process in relation to the concept of Inclusive Education.
-CO2- Analyse the nature, of learners and act to meet their diverse needs.
-CO3-Describe various Policies and legislative frameworks for promotion of the inclusive education.
-CO4-Examine various practices of the Schools Preparedness for Inclusion.
-CO5-Interpret various inclusive practices to promote Inclusion in the classroom.
+Course Outcomes On the completion of this course, the pupil-teachers will be able CO1- Explain the critical thinking process in relation to the conce Education.
+CO2- Analyse the nature, of learners and act to meet their divers CO3-Describe various Policies and legislative frameworks for prolinclusive education.
+CO4-Examine various practices of the Schools Preparedness for I CO5-Interpret various inclusive practices to promote Inclusion in classroom.

-7 Outline syllabus
+Outline syllabus

-• nclusive Education
+Unit 1 Inclusive Education

-Inderstanding diversities; Social, Cultural, Cultural, linguistic and Economic.
+A Understanding diversities; Social, Cultural, Cultural, linguistic and Economic.

-B U Inderstanding disabilities; Visual, Hearing, Mental Retardation, Locomotors, eurological disorders and multiple disabilities
+В Understanding disabilities; Visual, Hearing, Mental Retardation, Locomotors, neurological disorders and multiple disabilities

+С Concept, need and scope of inclusive education, Education of All Movement,

-oncept, need and scope of inclusive education, Education of All Movement,
+Concept, need and scope of inclusive education, Education of All Movement,